razorpay/razorpay-whmcs/README.md

 ## Branches

- - Use the `whmcs-6` branch if you are on WHMCS 6
+ - Use the `master` branch if you are on WHMCS 6
- - Use the `master` branch if you are on WHMCS 5
+ - Use the `whmcs-5` branch if you are on WHMCS 5

 ## Installation